If You Can’t Say Something Nice…

 Seek the Advice of a Colorado Divorce Attorney

 When you have questions about divorce or don’t know how to handle something in the process, it is important to speak to your divorce attorney to learn how to best navigate the situation.
 Law Office of Alexandra White, PC knows you are going through a difficult time, and we want to help you move forward.

-To speak with our attorneys, call us at (303) 647-4245 or visit us online to schedule a consultation.
+To speak with our attorneys, call us at (303) 647-4245 or visit us online to schedule a free consultation.